trekhleb/machine-learning-experiments/README.md

 ## Experiments

-Most of the model in these experiments were trained using [TensorFlow 2](https://www.tensorflow.org/) with [Keras](https://www.tensorflow.org/guide/keras/overview) support.
+Most of the models in these experiments were trained using [TensorFlow 2](https://www.tensorflow.org/) with [Keras](https://www.tensorflow.org/guide/keras/overview) support.

 ### Multilayer Perceptron (MLP)